Canyizl/DIR-for-Video-Captioning/README.md

 Some files you may need(ckpt,json,datasets...):  https://pan.baidu.com/s/1ZraMbY8eEFKNHBgkz_RiUA(rxlq)

+The "caption_eval" is also recommended to download in any other repo, cuz it noticed me some files is larger than 50MB and I am not sure it is uploaded successfully.

 ### Running:

 The "visible.py" can visualize some video samples, so you can run first.